TL;DR

 To do that, use Chrome’s DevTools.

-Open your page, right-click and select “Inspect”.
+Open your page, right-click, and select “Inspect”.
 The “Elements” tab has information about your images.

-From there, you can select different devices, shrink or expand the viewport and do all sorts of tests.
+From there, you can select different devices, shrink or expand the viewport, and do all sorts of tests.

-One final note: WordPress (since version 4.4) automatically creates different versions of your images.
+WordPress (since version 4.4) automatically creates different versions of your images.
 It also adds the srcset attribute.

 If you’re a WordPress user, you only need to provide the right image sizes.